Underlying mechanisms of phase transitions in scalar-tensor theories: Energy Function Framework For a Realistic Neutron Star

 The essence of the phase transition information is in the $\phi_\text{c}^4$ term

-which is central to all our subsequent discussion.
+which is central to all our subsequent discussion. $I_{0,2,4}$ and $I_\mu$ correspond to the integrals on separate lines that contain the terms $\rt_{0,2,4}$ and $\mu_2$, respectively.
 Recall that we showed in Sec.~\ref{sec: scalarization as a phase transition} that it determines the order of the phase transition.
 Scalarization is first-order (second-order) when $b_0$ is negative (positive).
 Hence, the sign of $b_0$ will reveal whether features unique to first-order scalarization, such as a discontinuous transition and the possibility of locally stable scalarized and unscalarized configurations at the same $\Mb$, are present or not.
 Eq.~\eqref{eq: b integral} might look complicated at first sight, but each term, including the shape of the tachyonic mode $\varphi$ from Eq.~\eqref{eq: phic} will have been (numerically) computed at the end of our perturbative approach, so it is a relatively straightforward exercise to obtain it once our machinery is set up.

 Before we start interpreting the terms of Eq.~\eqref{eq: b integral} and use it to gain physical insight into scalarization as a phase transition, let us first check if it agrees with what we already know.
 Once we have all the scalarized and unscalarized neutron star solutions for various theory parameters (only $\beta$ in our simple scalarization model), we can numerically obtain the dependence of $b_0$ on $\beta$.
 This is possible thanks to the fact that scalarized solutions sufficiently close to the bifurcation point satisfy